levizwannah/simple-book-api-zas/README.md

 # Simple Book API
 This Book API was made using ZAS.
 It contains a database with a Single Table.
-The nameing convention of the columns allows the autosetting of properties of the Book Object.
+The naming convention of the columns allows the autosetting of properties of the Book Object.
 The code demonstrates how ZAS organizes files as well as how ZAS can be used in development.
 The ZAS documentation is stated below.
-Here is a link to watch the full video on YouTube: https://youtube.com/live/Fo1Vmvu0iJA?feature=share.
+Here is a link to watch the full video of this project development on YouTube: https://youtube.com/live/Fo1Vmvu0iJA?feature=share.

 # Key Demonstrations
 - Using the ZAS php CLI